Mill Street Brewing

 Mill Street’s core beers were already well established in the marketplace, and we didn’t want to disrupt their brand positioning.
 We needed to balance a respect for the original designs while creating consistent narrative threads that would tell the story of the Mill Street Brand across all beers.

-The new look focuses on illustrative elements inspired by the original designs, revamped to provide more consistency across the product line.
+The new look focuses on illustrative elements inspired by the original designs, redrawn to provide more consistency across the product line.
 Each illustration tells the story of Mill Street’s relationship between ingredients and production with a stronger connection to a sense of place throughout.

 The addition of the illustrated top band tells the tale of Toronto’s brewing history from the 1800s to the present day—it’s a narrative arc that places Mill Street in Canada’s brewing history while connecting them to the current state of Canadian craft beer.
 This band runs along the top of all of the cans and secondary packaging (4-packs, 12-packs, etc.) in colours appropriate to the colour scheme of each product.